caumente/multi_task_breast_cancer/README.md

 # A multi-task framework for breast cancer segmentation and classification in ultrasound imaging

+Please consider cite the [following paper](https://www.sciencedirect.com/science/article/pii/S0169260724005339) when you use or build upon the methods, Curated BUSI dataset, or findings presented in our research.

+    Aumente-Maestro, C., Díez, J., & Remeseiro, B. (2024).
+A multi-task framework for breast cancer segmentation and classification in ultrasound imaging.
+Computer Methods and Programs in Biomedicine, 108540.

 ## Overview
 This research work presents a novel multi-task framework designed to simultaneously address segmentation and classification of breast cancer in ultrasound (US) imaging.
 The proposed framework leverages correlations between